Broadmeadows railway station, Melbourne

-Broadmeadows railway station is located on the Craigieburn line in Victoria, Australia.
-It serves the northern Melbourne suburb of Broadmeadows, and opened on 1 February 1873.
+Broadmeadows railway station is a commuter, regional and inter-city railway station on the suburban Craigieburn line, the regional Seymour and Albury lines, and the inter-city Southern line.
+It serves the northern suburb of Broadmeadows in Melbourne, Victoria, Australia.
+Broadmeadows is a ground level premium station featuring three side platforms.
+Platforms 1 and 2 are used for broad gauge Metro and V/Line services, while Platform 3 is used for standard gauge V/Line and NSW TrainLink services.
+The station opened on 1 February 1873, with the current station provided in 1990.

-The Melbourne–Sydney standard gauge line runs to the east of the station, and south of the station, towards Flinders Street, the Albion–Jacana freight line branches westward from the main line, providing an alternative route into Melbourne to the suburban lines via Essendon.

 Train stabling facilities are located to the north of the station.

 History

-The railway past the site of Broadmeadows station opened in 1872, as part of the North East line to School House Lane.
+The railway past the site of Broadmeadows station originally opened in 1872, as part of the North East line to School House Lane.
 At the time of opening, the village of Broadmeadows was located some distance from the station, becoming known as "Old Broadmeadows", and now Westmeadows.
-It was not until post-World War II housing development that the gap between the old town and the station was filled.
+It was not until the post-World War II housing development that the gap between the old town and the station was filled.

 The station was initially provided with a 150 ft-long platform, a goods siding and shed, and a passing loop for trains on the single track.
 That early station was closer to Camp Road than the station today.
 In 1878, a permanent station building was provided, along with a longer platform, all on the present site.
 In 1885, the line was duplicated, and a second platform was provided, of timber construction.

 In 1920, sheds and sidings for bagged wheat were provided, to handle the overflow from the Port of Williamstown.
-The sidings and sheds have since been removed.
+The sheds and sidings have since been removed.

 In 1919, electric train services between the city and Essendon were inaugurated, with electrification extended to Broadmeadows in 1921.
 However, Essendon remained the terminus of most suburban services, with a shuttle service operating beyond until 1925, and all day through services to Broadmeadows not provided until 1941.

 The level crossing at Camp Road was initially protected by hand-operated gates, with boom barriers provided in 1961.
 In 1978, the level crossing was replaced with the current overpass.
-Barry Road also had a level crossing, which was replaced by the current overpass in the late 1950s, as part of the construction of the standard gauge line.
-The Riggall Street overpass, about a kilometre north of Broadmeadows, was provided in 1974-1975.
-In 1971, the current underpass, which is located at the Up end of the station, was provided.
+Barry Road also had a level crossing, which was replaced by the current overpass in 1957, as part of the construction of the standard gauge line.
+The Riggall Street overpass, about a kilometre north of Broadmeadows, was provided during 1974–1975.
+In 1971, the current pedestrian underpass, which is located at the up end of the station, was provided.